tin2tin/Pallaidium/README.md

 :------------- |
 If the image of your renders breaks, then use the resolution from the Model Card in the Preferences.     |

-#### Tip
-If the image of your renders breaks, then use the resolution from the Model Card in the Preferences.

 # Text to Audio